 Sensory overload is often referred to as overstimulation.
 It happens when a baby or young child is flooded by more experiences, sensations, noise and activity than the developing brain can cope with.
 While sensory stimulation is an important way babies learn about themselves and the world around them, in this article we talk about why some infants will easily become overstimulated and how you can prevent this from happening.
-You can also watch our free online BabyROO video series for babies from birth.
+You can also watch our online video series of baby classes for babies from birth.
 This video series helps parents understand what is the right stimulation to give their babies and when is the right time.
 Our series comes highly recommended by paediatricians, early childhood experts and the Maternal Child and Family Health Nurses Association.
-(Available in Australia and NZ only).

 While a baby’s brain does develop very rapidly from birth, life outside the protected environment of the womb is much louder, brighter, more active and less predictable.
 During the first months, a newborn’s brain is learning how to sort, analyse and respond to all this new information, and initially it does so, one sense at a time.
 If a baby is overstimulated the brain will quickly become overloaded.
 Sensory overload may result in agitated crying and unsettled behaviour.
 Your baby may turn his head away from you, his movements might become jerky, and he may clench his fists, wave his arms or kick.
 Some babies respond by completely shutting down and going to sleep because they are so tired and overwhelmed.